smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: true (not disabled)

-.. cmdoption:: --single-mode-analyzer, --sma

-    In case that there is only one mode, this flag can be used to inform quex that it is not intended to refer to the mode at all.
-In that case no instance of the mode is going to be implemented.
-    This reduces memory consumption a little and may possibly increase performance slightly.

-Default: false (disabled)

 .. cmdoption:: --no-include-stack, --nois

     Disables the support of include stacks where the state of the lexical analyzer can be saved and